jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 Lee reports:

-Notes:
+* Core:
+* Contrib:

+Notes: No, use the info@ address for public.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DASA Shared Calendar
 ----------------------
 *≈ 15 min*

-Date for Cape Town user group meet-up in calendar?
-30 April Date for PHP Conference in calendar?
-4th & 5th April Date for DrupalCons in calendar?
-Austin: 2-6 June; Amsterdam: 29 Sep - 3 Oct National and Regional CT and JHB set up?
+* Date for Cape Town user group meet-up in calendar?
+28 May
+* Date for PHP Conference in calendar?
+4th & 5th April
+* Date for DrupalCons in calendar?
+Austin: 2-6 June; Amsterdam: 29 Sep - 3 Oct
+* National and Regional CT and JHB set up?

-Adam and Lee reports:
+Adam and Lee reports: Events will be added.

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Voting via GitHub